Certificate Pinning

 Two flavors:

 SPKI hashing is what HPKP and Chrome's static pin list use.
-Stick with SPKI unless you have a reason not to.
+Stick with SPKI unless there's a specific reason not to.

-There's also a file-based path: load a PEM cert off disk and httpcloak grabs the SPKI for you.
-Same pin type under the hood, just less copy-pasting hashes around.
+There's also a file-based path: load a PEM cert off disk and httpcloak extracts the SPKI from it.
+Same pin type under the hood, less copy-pasting hashes around.

 Client-level pinning

-The fastest way.
+The fastest path.
 The *client.Client exposes pin methods directly:

 import "github.com/sardanioss/httpcloak/client"